Capture Website Screenshots with a REST API

 3. Request JPEG Instead of PNG

-JPEG files are significantly smaller, which matters when you are storing thousands of thumbnails or serving them over a bandwidth-constrained connection:
+JPEG files are significantly smaller, which matters when you're storing thousands of thumbnails or serving them over a bandwidth-constrained connection:

 curl -H "X-API-Key: YOUR_API_KEY" \